Nasdaq, Inc.: Global Information Services

 In January 2013, NASDAQ OMX announced that it would combine its global data products and index businesses into a unit called Global Information Services, as part of an ongoing effort to broaden its portfolio.

 Directors Desk

 On June 29, 2007, NASDAQ entered into an agreement to acquire DirectorsDesk.com, a management suite for boards of directors.

 GlobeNewswire

 GlobeNewswire (previously PrimeNewswire) provides press release, editing and wire services.
 It was founded in 1998 and acquired by NASDAQ OMX in 2006.
 It was sold to Intrado in April 2018.

 SMARTS

 On July 27, 2010, NASDAQ OMX Group, Inc. acquired SMARTS Group, a provider of market surveillance systems to exchanges, regulators and brokers.
 SMARTS Group had been a private company operating in Sydney, Australia, incorporating the market analysis software of Michael James Aitken.
 By 2017 SMARTS remained the leading market surveillance software, and was employed by thirteen regulators on forty-five exchanges.

 Carpenter Moore

 NASDAQ OMX sold its stake in the Carpenter Moore D&O Insurance in 2009.

+Nasdaq Entrepreneurial Center

+Established in 2014, the Nasdaq Entrepreneurial Center is an independent nonprofit organization dedicated to educating and supporting entrepreneurs worldwide.
+It is an independent charity focused on educating the public about entrepreneurship and providing individual entrepreneurs with resources beneficial to both them and their communities, with a particular emphasis on improving inclusion and access for groups underrepresented in entrepreneurial endeavors.

+Funded through the Nasdaq Educational Foundation, the Center serves as a central hub for entrepreneurs from all industries, offering free educational and training resources, hands-on mentorship programs, and entrepreneurial events developed in partnership with Nasdaq and leading academic institutions, companies, and business leaders.
+Its facilities include a broadcast studio, training areas for educational forums and classes, and collaborative spaces designed to encourage entrepreneurs to connect and exchange ideas.

+To date, the Center has empowered over 125,000 global entrepreneurs by providing free resources, expert guidance, and mentorship, including many impact-driven founders who have collectively raised hundreds of millions in external capital.
+The organization is led by Nicola Corzine, its Founding Executive Director.